jasper-clarke/collama.nvim/README.md

 # collama.nvim

+**This plugin is really bad at the moment and should not be used, I'll be trying to work on it to improve it.
+If you can assist with anything please create an issue.**

 ## Overview
 ### Copilot-like Tab Completion for NeoVim
 collama.nvim allows users to integrate their Ollama code completion models into Neovim, giving GitHub Copilot-like tab completions.